S^1-equivariant contact homology for hypertight contact forms: Orientations

 \subsection{Orienting the operators}

 We first review how to orient the various Fredholm operators that we need to consider, spelling out the conventions that we will be using.
+We will consider a very general class of Fredholm operators, and not just the specific operators that arise from holomorphic curves in $\R\times Y$.
 The conclusion that we need is stated in Proposition~\ref{prop:orcy} below.
 This discussion follows \cite[\S9]{ht2} with minor modifications.

 \paragraph{Preliminaries.} If $V$ is a finite dimensional real vector space, define $\mc{O}(V)$ to be the (two-element) set of orientations of $V$.
 If $\frak{o}\in\mc{O}(V)$, denote the opposite orientation by $-\frak{o}$.
 If $W$ is another finite dimensional real vector space, define $\mc{O}(V)\tensor\mc{O}(W)$ to be the set of pairs $(\frak{o}_V,\frak{o}_W)\in\mc{O}(V)\times\mc{O}(W)$, modulo the relation $(\frak{o}_V,\frak{o}_W) \sim (-\frak{o}_V,-\frak{o}_W)$.
 We denote the equivalence class of $(\frak{o}_V,\frak{o}_W)$ by $\frak{o}_V\tensor\frak{o}_W$.
 There is a canonical bijection